kikiji-ji-ji-kikiji/kikiji-ji-ji-kikiji.github.io/_pages/about.md

 * International and comparative urban research

 Feel free to connect if you're interested in discussing transit data, spatial analytics, GIS, or opportunities for research collaboration.

+Can communicate in English and Korean and Hindi.